daniellionel01/utf.js/README.md

 # utf.js

-Implementations of validating UTF-8, UTF-16 and UTF-32 segments in JavaScript.
+JavaScript functions that validate UTF-8, UTF-16, and UTF-32 sequences.

-This project is an effort related to [Gleam](https://gleam.run/).
-It is a programming language, that compiles to Erlang and JavaScript.
-Erlang natively supports pattern matching on UTF segments, however there is no native API in JavaScript (Browser, Node, Deno, Bun) to do the same.
+This project is related to [Gleam](https://gleam.run/).
+Gleam compiles to Erlang and JavaScript.

-If you want to learn about more advanced usage of the bit array syntax in Gleam, checkout the official tour: https://tour.gleam.run/data-types/bit-arrays/.
-And also this blog article: https://gearsco.de/blog/bit-array-syntax/
+Erlang supports pattern matching on UTF sequences.
+JavaScript runtimes such as browsers, Node.js, Deno, and Bun do not provide the same API.

+For more information about Gleam bit arrays, see the [official Gleam tour](https://tour.gleam.run/data-types/bit-arrays/) and this [article about bit array syntax](https://gearsco.de/blog/bit-array-syntax/).

-In short, you can write this in Gleam:
+For example, you can write this in Gleam:

 ```gleam
 pub fn main() {